atakiel/eslint-config-salak/README.md

 ## How to use

-Prerequisites: You are expected to have [ESLint](eslint.org) installed, and means to run it.
+Prerequisites: You are expected to have [ESLint](http://eslint.org) installed, and means to run it.

 Steps to use:

 1. Install `eslint-config-salak`

     ```sh
-    npm install --save-dev <path to eslint-config-salak> babel-eslint eslint-plugin-react
+    npm install --save-dev eslint-config-salak babel-eslint eslint-plugin-react
     ```

 2. Create `.eslintrc` file in your project root, and add the following code in it: